Image Editor Settings

 The digiKam Default RAW Corrections Configuration View

 You can select a noise reduction method to apply during RAW decoding.
-None do not apply the noise reduction.
-Wavelets apply after interpolation a wavelets correction method to erase noise while preserving real details.
+None does not apply the noise reduction.
+Wavelets applies a wavelets-based correction method, after interpolation, to reduce noise while preserving real details.
 FBDD for Fake Before Demosaicing Denoising is an experimental noise reduction method applied before interpolation.

-The defaults Threshold value is 100.
-Higher values will increase the smoothing, and lower values will decrease it.
+The default Threshold value is 100.
+Higher values will increase smoothing, and lower values will decrease it.